-Sophomore applicants for the Journalism and Mass Communication major must take SMPA 2110, Introduction to Newswriting and Reporting, either before applying for the major or be currently registered.
-They must also earn a grade of B or better in SMPA 2110 to be admitted to the Journalism and Mass Communications major.
+Sophomore applicants for the Journalism and Mass Communication major must take or be currently enrolled in SMPA 2110, Introduction to Newswriting and Reporting, and earn a grade of B or better to be accepted into the program.

-Students who are interested in applying to SMPA as a GW transfer who are not already part of CCAS should note that once you accepted into SMPA, you must visit the CCAS Advising Office immediately and apply to transfer into CCAS as your primary college.
+Students interested in applying to SMPA as a GW transfer who are not already in CCAS must visit the CCAS Advising Office and apply to transfer into CCAS as their primary college.
 Acceptance into SMPA is contingent upon acceptance into CCAS.

 Questions about the process?
-View the FAQ below or questions can be sent to the SMPA front desk at email@example.com.
+View the FAQs or send your questions to the SMPA front desk, firstname.lastname@example.org.

 No — we don’t accept internal transfer applications from current freshmen.
 The best time to apply is first or second semester sophomore year, after you complete as many general requirements and co-requisite courses as you can.